DrakirL/DrakirL.github.io/p10/class/knight.md

 <br><br>
 **Great-Weapon Fighting?** <br>
 When you score a hit with a Martial Attack using a weapon wielded with both hands, roll the damage dice twice and choose which total to use.
+<br><br>
+**Protection???** <br>
+When you use a shield to increase a creature's Defence, increase it by 1 more?
+Also, if that creature is not you, you may choose to become the target of the attack instead? <br>
+OR...
+When you use a shield to increase a creature's Defence, you may make a single Martial Strike with your other hand as part of the same action. <br>
+*The exact benefits of this style depends on what one can do with a shield by default, if I even want this to be a style...*

 ### Level 1: Martial Mastery
 Your Martial Skill is always equal to your Level + 1, exceeding your normal limit.